 What would it mean for a Society if families were to stay together throughout their life?
 If more couples were able to remain committed to one another, raising children who could depend on their parents to always be there for them through thick and thin., I wonder if it would decrease mental illness, depression and anxiety.
 I wonder if loneliness would be dramatically reduced.
 And what it would mean for the health and well-being of the individual.

-Now let’s imagine essential yet unique relationship skills required for lifelong relationships were taught to every individual in society.
-The kind of relationship skills that would promote emotional intelligence and help resolve conflicts effectively.
-With 49% divorce rate, imagine couples staying together for life because they enjoy their relationship rather than out of obligation to do so.
+Essential yet unique relationship skills required for lifelong relationships could be taught to every individual in society.
+The kind of relationship skills that would promote emotional intelligence and resolving conflicts effectively.

-Human beings are relational creatures.
+As human beings we are relational creatures.
 Unless we are in healthy relationships it is not easy for us to find happiness and fulfillment, even with the most successful career we could possibly have.

 This is the vision for which Grassroots Approach program is designed.
-For every individual to learn essential and unique relational skills to create, as well as maintain, healthy family life.
+For every individual to learn essential and unique relational skills to create, as well as maintain, healthy lifelong relationships.

 We would love to hear your thoughts and comments on this subject.
-Please feel free to share in the link below;
+Please feel free to share on the page below;